bpessman/seedesigner/README.md

 # The Crater Programming Language & Interpeter
-Crater is my personal research for a team research project.
-The goal of this project was to create a simple programming langauge which will allow for SVG animation.
-As a team of four, we all made seperate languages and interpeters in order to gain more knowledge in these areas.
-Crater will be able to support exporting and importing code as well as exporting animations created within the program.
-Not only will Crater allow for animations, but drawing as well.
-It will allow for exact meseaurements and creation of shapes.
-Crater will animate on a fixed-frame basis.
+Crater is my personal research for a team research project at the University of Wisconsin-Eau Claire.
+The goal of this project was to create a simple programming langauge which could allow for SVG animation.
+As a team of four, we all made seperate languages and interpeters in order to better understand programming languages and to enhance our JavaScript skills.

 ## To Do List
 - [x] Remove SMIL-based animations.
 - [x] Add recursive mathamatical expressions (Allow for order of operations rather than evaluating from left to right)